zzjrabbit/marlin/README.md

 - [Using dynamic Verilog models](./docs/verilog_dynamic_models.md)
 - [Calling Rust from Verilog](./docs/verilog_dpi.md)

+## 😡 Why is it slow?

+Welcome, dear software developer, into the world of hardware design!

+Simulation tools take an _absurd_ amount of time to run.
+It's important to realize that Marlin _itself_ is not slow, but the tools it calls out to are.

+For example, when you use Marlin in a Spade project, it calls out to:

+- `swim build`, which recompiles the entire Spade compiler from source
+- `verilator`, which compiles and links C++ code

+However, whether or not you use Marlin, you will have to use these tools.
+You will have to call `swim build`, then call the appropriate `verilator` command with all the right files and flags.
+Marlin automatically handles this all for you --- if you enable verbose mode in the runtime, you'll see that 99% of the time is spent just invoking these tools, **which you would have done anyway**.

+So yes, Marlin is slow.
+But that's just because hardware simulation tools themselves are slow. :(

 ## 💡 How it works

 I'll write more on this once I get further in the development process.